lino-framework/book/docs/dev/watch.rst

 .. literalinclude:: ../../lino_book/projects/watch/settings.py

-We need to redefine the default list of user profiles by overriding :meth:`Site.setup_choicelists` because `contacts` adds a user group "office", required to see most commands.
+We need to redefine the default list of user types by overriding :meth:`Site.setup_choicelists` because `contacts` adds a user group "office", required to see most commands.